geaz/slicer_compare/README.md

 #### Times

 Print Time: 36min
 Open: 22.69s / 22.43s / 23.24s
 Slice: 11.93s / 11.25s / 11.43s
 Save: 3.46s / 3.66s / 3.42s

 #### Benchy

 #### Comments
 KISSlicer just exposes the most common and important settings and uses default values for the remaining.
-UI not the best in this matchup.
+UI and performance was not the best in this matchup.

 ### Slic3r Dev-1.3